 The Province, GVWD and the City implement a multi-barrier approach in providing high quality drinking water.
 As stated by the Canadian Council of Ministers of the Environment, “these barriers act to block or control microbiological pathogens and chemical contaminants that may enter the water supply system, regardless of whether these substances have been identified as a concern.”
 These barriers ensure quality water in Maple Ridge, and include such processes as water quality regulations, source water protection, drinking water treatment, secondary disinfection, cross-connection controls, water quality sampling and reporting, flushing programs, emergency response planning and oversight.

 The Province maintains a Drinking Water Protection Regulation which mandates drinking water quality objectives and testing frequencies.
-More information on water quality monitoring is available in GVWD and Maple Ridge drinking water quality reports.
+More information on water quality monitoring is available in GVWD and Maple Ridge Drinking Water Quality Report (PDF).